 1. INTRODUCTION

 The genus Alternaria, belongs to the Fungi kingdom, which includes the family Pleosporaceae, order Pleosporales, subclass Pleosporomycetidae, class Dothideomycetes, subphylum Pezizomycotina, and phylum Ascomycota (EPPO, 2025; NCBI, 2025).Within this genus, Alternaria alternata (Fr.)
-Keissl., is the Type Species (Lawrence et al., 2013; INDEX FUNGORUM, 2025).Diseases caused by Alternaria species are the most economically significant caused by any pathogen worldwide, with an annual or perennial host range found in fruits, vegetables, field crops, ornamentals, and forest flora.
+Keissl., is the type species (Lawrence et al., 2013; INDEX FUNGORUM, 2025).Diseases caused by Alternaria species are the most economically significant caused by any pathogen worldwide, with an annual or perennial host range found in fruits, vegetables, field crops, ornamentals, and forest flora.
 Symptoms of the Alternaria spp. diseases vary from plant to plant, but are generally seen as leaf spots and blights.
-In seedlings, they can cause trunk-girdling lesions and damping-off, and in mature plants, they can cause stem, tuber, and fruit lesions, necrosis, rot, and cankers (Agrios, 2005).
+In the seedlings, they can cause trunk-girdling lesions and damping-off, and in mature plants, they can cause stem, tuber, and fruit lesions, necrosis, rot, and cankers (Agrios, 2005).
 One of the hosts of the pathogen is the strawberry.
 Strawberry (Fragaria × ananassa) is a very famous plant worldwide and has a special commercial importance.
 Aside from being considered a processed food, the fruit is suitable for fresh consumption, necessitating local consumption and production.
 This raises the possibility that diseases may be regional and that pathogenic species may have adapted to specific regions.
 It is important to conduct studies on the effect of environmental factors on the pathogen to both identify the species and control it.
-Determining the response of plants to light can guide the cultural control of this pathogen, which can be grown both in greenhouses and in open fields.
+Determining the response of plants to light can guide the cultural control of this pathogen, which can be grown both in the greenhouses and in the open fields.
 One of the many fungi encountered on strawberries is Alternaria spp..
 Alternaria is a leaf disease of strawberries, and some studies have been conducted on it.
 Some of the studies were first reported in some geographical regions of the strawberry.
 A. alternata was reported from Pakistan (Mehmood et al., 2018), A. tenuissima from Taiwan as fruit rot (Ko et al., 2008), A. tenuissima and A. alternata from Beijing, China (Fu et al., 2020), and A. tenuissima from Iran (Bagherabadi et al., 2015).
 Besides the initial reports, the toxins of A. alternata were studied to elucidate the disease mechanism of the pathogen in strawberries (Maekawa et al., 1984).
 Biological control of fruit rot of strawberry caused by A. alternata was also studied (Al-Rahbi et al., 2021).
-Fungicide resistance of Alternaria spp. in strawberries is also studied (Li et al., 2025).
+The fungicide resistance of Alternaria spp. in strawberries is also studied (Li et al., 2025).
 All the studies indicated the importance of A. alternata in strawberries.
-For this purpose, in addition to many media, environmental factors such as light, temperature, and chemicals should be considered and evaluated.On the other hand, studies on these issues can help us reveal the pathogen's habitat and the ways to manage it.
+For this purpose, in addition to many media, environmental factors such as light, temperature, and chemicals should be considered and evaluated.On the other hand, the studies on these issues can help us reveal the pathogen's habitat and the ways to manage it.
 A correct optimization will ensure that subsequent studies are carried out healthily.
-The aim of the study is to investigate the development of the A. alternata pathogen isolated from strawberries under constant light and constant dark conditions, which is one of the most important environmental factors.
+The aim of the study is to investigate the development of the A. alternata pathogen isolated from the strawberries under the constant light and the constant dark conditions, which is one of the most important environmental factors.

 2. material and methods